New Hampshire Way contains affiliate links. If you make a purchase through these links, we will earn a commission at no extra cost to you. Thanks!

 Portsmouth is one of the safest cities in New Hampshire and it’s a great place to vacation.
 It’s a very walkable city with large sidewalks for pedestrians.
 Portsmouth is a popular tourist destination and has that New England Charm that people search for.

 Downtown Portsmouth is very quaint.
-It’s lined with boutiques, restaurants, bars, and cafes.
+It’s lined with boutiques, excellent restaurants, fun bars, and cafes.
 It’s the perfect place to walk around aimlessly and enjoy the architecture while doing some window shopping.
 You won’t have a hard time finding a good place to eat either and there are many restaurants on the water, too.

 Explore Market Square